SecretFoundation/docs/docs/protocol/encryption-specs.md

 # Bootstrap Process

-Before the genesis of a new chain, there must be a bootstrap node to generate network-wide secrets to fuel all the privacy features of the chain.
+Before the genesis of a new chain, there must be a bootstrap node to generate network-wide secrets to enable the privacy features of Secret Network.

 ## `consensus_seed`

-- Create a remote attestation proof that the node's Enclave is genuine.
+- Create a remote attestation proof that the node's Enclave is genuine
-- Generate inside the Enclave a true random 256 bits seed: `consensus_seed`.
+- Generate inside the Enclave a true random 256 bit seed: `consensus_seed`
-- Seal `consensus_seed` with MRSIGNER to a local file: `$HOME/.sgx_secrets/consensus_seed.sealed`.
+- Seal `consensus_seed` with MRSIGNER to a local file: `$HOME/.sgx_secrets/consensus_seed.sealed`

 ```js
 // 256 bits